-The number of households, families, pocket books or organizations that purchase your product or service.
+Ask To Buys Any meeting or interview in which you ask a prospect or client for their business.
+It most product or service.
 Since you may sell multiple insurance products or other financial instruments to one entity, this is a vital number to track and the only way in which you can accurately track your "closing ratio."